Is Pet Insurance Worth It?

 Pros of Pet Insurance

 It’s easy to compare your options.
-Unlike human insurance, which can be a labyrinth of plans and riders you need a pro to help decode, pet insurance is relatively straightforward.
+Unlike human health insurance, which can be a labyrinth of plans and riders you need a pro to help decode, pet insurance is relatively straightforward.
 Policies are simple, tiers are easy to compare, and you can get a no-commitment quote from different companies within minutes, making price shopping a breeze.

 Premiums can be low.
 If your pet is young or healthy, or you choose a lower tier, you can get coverage for less than the cost of a meal out each month.
 It’s not a huge price to pay for the security of knowing your pet can get the help it needs.